24 February 2015 by Administrator

 PROGRAMME & ACTIVITIES

 (1) Safety Oversight Audit / Inspection of ANS Providers are conducted to effectively regulate the provision of ANS.
-The BIT schedules formal annual audits and inspections, and also, random inspections (as and when required) for which no prior notification is given to ANS providers.
+The AND schedules formal annual audits and inspections, and also, random inspections (as and when required) for which no prior notification is given to ANS providers.
 The audits/inspections utilise protocol questions and compliance checklists to evaluate the level of adherence to stipulated national legislations, and ANS-related ICAO Annexes to the Chicago Convention and ICAO documents, including best practices.
-The BIT also conducts oversight of the ATS provider’s safety management system (SMS) to ensure its formal and systematic implementation by all ATSUs, including compliance with stipulated requirements.
-Currently, the ANS providers that are regulated by the BIT include the Air Traffic Management Sector of DCA, Malaysian Meteorological Department, RMAF and the Malaysian Army.
+The AND also conducts oversight of the ATS provider’s safety management system (SMS) to ensure its formal and systematic implementation by all ATSUs, including compliance with stipulated requirements.
+Currently, the ANS providers that are regulated by the AND include the Air Traffic Management Sector of CAAM, Malaysian Meteorological Department, RMAF and the Malaysian Army.

-(a) ATC Examination activities include all ATC courses at ATC approved training organisations (ATC-ATOs) that are approved by the Director General Civil Aviation (DGCA) and operational ATC examinations at the ATS units that control civil traffic.
-However, some functions are delegated to designated ATC Examiners who are appointed on a two-year basis by the DGCA.
+(a) ATC Examination activities include all ATC courses at ATC approved training organisations (ATC-ATOs) that are approved by the CEO and operational ATC examinations at the ATS units that control civil traffic.
+However, some functions are delegated to designated ATC Examiners who are appointed on a two-year basis by the CEO.

 (b) English Language Proficiency (ELP) Assessment is required for ATCOs, and they must meet the minimum required proficiency level for radiotelephony communications i.e. Level 4 in accordance with ICAO Annex 1 to the Chicago Convention.
-Implemented on 31 March 2011, an ATC Licence will not be issued or renewed unless the applicant has achieved a minimum Level 4 ELP.
+Implemented on 31 March 2011, an ATC Licence will not be issued or renewed unless the applicant has achieved a minimum ELP Level 4.

-(c) Class 3 Medical Assessment for ATCOs, as part of the pre-requisite for an ATC Licence, shall only be issued by a Designated Aviation Medical Examiner (DAME).
-The BIT maintains a comprehensive database on all licensing information for all licence holders.
+(c) Class 3 Medical Assessment for ATCOs, as part of the pre-requisite for an ATC Licence, shall only be issued by a Designated Medical Examiner (ME).
+The AND maintains a comprehensive database on all licensing information for all licence holders.

 (3) Certification & audit of ATC-ATO for an organisation that is responsible for the training of ATCOs.
-Such an organisation is required to demonstrate its capability to provide ATC training by holding an ATC-ATO approval certificate that is issued by the DGCA.
-The BIT conducts a regular oversight programme, including random inspections on the approved ATC-ATO to ensure continuing compliance with the approval requirements.
+Such an organisation is required to demonstrate its capability to provide ATC training by holding an ATC-ATO approval certificate that is issued by the CEO.
+The AND conducts a regular oversight programme, including random inspections on the approved ATC-ATO to ensure continuing compliance with the approval requirements.